Associate Justice of the Supreme Court of the Philippines

 Until 1973, only men were appointed as Associate Justices to the Court.
-Cecilia Muñoz-Palma, an appointee of President Ferdinand Marcos, was the first woman to sit on the Court.
+Cecilia Muñoz-Palma, an appointee of President Ferdinand Marcos, was the first woman to sit on the court.
 Since then, 15 other women have been appointed as Associate Justices of the Supreme Court.
-The most recent woman to be appointed to the high tribunal is Ma.
-Filomena D. Singh, a former Justice of the Court of Appeals of the Philippines on May 18, 2022.
+The most recent woman to be appointed to the high tribunal is Maria Filomena Singh, a former justice of the Court of Appeals of the Philippines on May 18, 2022.

-Current associate justices
+Incumbent associate justices

-As of 9 June 2025, there are fourteen associate justices on the Supreme Court, with the most recent appointment being that of Maria Filomena Singh on May 18, 2022.
+As of 9 June 2025, there are fourteen associate justices on the Supreme Court, with the most recent appointment being that of Raul Villanueva on June 9, 2025.

 The justices, ordered by seniority, are:

 Constitutional requirements and limitations

 Under the 1987 Constitution, the minimum requirements for appointment to the Supreme Court are natural born citizenship; 40 years of age; and 15 years or more as a judge of a lower court or engaged in the practice of law in the Philippines. (sec.
 7(1), Article VIII) The members of the Court are appointed by the President from a list of at least 3 nominees prepared by the Judicial and Bar Council. (sec.
 9, Article VIII) The appointment is not subject to confirmation by Congress.

 Members of the Court are mandated to retire upon reaching the age of 70. (sec.
 11, Article VIII) They may also be removed from office through impeachment, which is accomplished through a resolution of impeachment affirmed by a 1/3 vote of all members of the House of Representatives and conviction by 2/3 vote of all members of the Senate.

 Since 1901, there has always been only one Chief Justice.
 In contrast, the number of Associate Justices has wildly varied.
 From the original number of six (1901–1916), this was increased to eight (1916–1935), then to ten (1935–1940).
 During the years 1940–1945, the membership varied from five to seven.
 After liberation in 1945, the number was reset to ten, and the current number of fourteen was first set in place with the enactment of the 1973 Constitution.
 During the first few months of the Aquino administration, ten Associate Justices sat on the Court, but the appointment of Carolina Griño-Aquino in February 1988 finally restored the number of Associate Justices at fourteen.